 Each month, Texas Cancer Information will focus on a different cancer topic on the site home page and repeat the information here on the What's New? page.
 The Monthly Focus includes links to Texas Cancer Information databases and documents that provide information related to the current topic.
 It also includes links to external Web sites that contain useful information about the topic.
 You can find more related links in the Texas Cancer Information Links by Topic database.

-Check out these texascancer.info pages for information related to prostate cancer:
+Check out these texascancer.info pages for information related to access to cancer care:

-Visit these other Web sites for additional information about prostate cancer:
+Visit these other Web sites for additional information about access to cancer care: